 Career Interest: Dr. Garcia is interested in a career that spans the topics of urban American Indian health policy, health systems transformation, health equity, and workforce diversity.

-Hayley Germack, PhD, RN completed her undergraduate degrees in anthropology and nursing at the University of Pennsylvania where she recently completed her PhD in health services research.
-Dr. Germack is a competitive runner and elite/semi-pro triathlete.
+Hayley Germack, PhD, RN, completed her undergraduate degrees in anthropology and nursing at the University of Pennsylvania where she recently completed her PhD in health services research.
+In her spare time, Dr. Germack is a competitive runner and triathlete.

-Research Interests: Dr. Germack is interested in using mobile technology to improve outcomes for patients requiring mental health services, understanding the value of the nursing workforce in improving quality.
+Research Interests: Dr. Germack is interested in using mobile technology to improve outcomes for patients requiring mental health services and understanding the value of the nursing workforce in improving healthcare outcomes and quality.
 She also hopes to gain experience working with CMS measures to influence health policy.

-Margaret Greenwood-Ericksen, MD, MPH (VA Scholar) is an emergency medicine physician with a research interest in population health and health services.
+Margaret Greenwood-Ericksen, MD, MPH (VA Scholar), is an emergency medicine physician with a research interest in population health and health services.
 Her interest initially stemmed from her health care policy work in the U.S. Senate in Washington, D.C. and her NIH-funded post-baccalaureate intramural research award in epidemiological and public health research on the Gila River Indian Reservation near Phoenix, AZ.
 She received her undergraduate degree from Northwestern University, and completed her MD/MPH at the University of Arizona.
 She received her training in Emergency Medicine at the Harvard Affiliated Emergency Medicine Residency Program, where she served as chief resident.
-By pairing Emergency Medicine - a field that straddles public health and medicine - with health policy research, she plans a career focused on exploring how variation in emergency department admission rates and treatment patterns in underserved and rural communities impacts population health.
+By pairing Emergency Medicine - a field that straddles public health and medicine - with health services and health policy research, she plans a career focused on optimizing healthcare delivery and improving the quality of emergency medicine care in rural areas to improve rural population health.

 Career Interest: To develop a career as a clinician-researcher and policy leader in her community.
-She plans to apply her research findings to inform policy on emergency department-based healthcare in rural communities in the western US.
-She hopes to ultimately pursue a position as a state-level health commissioner, or state-level Medicaid director.
+She plans to apply her research findings to inform policy related to hospital- and emergency-based healthcare in rural communities in the western US.

-Research Interest: To continue research focused on informing policy to improve health outcomes of underserved populations.
-To study how variation in emergency department admission rates and treatment patterns impacts health outcomes in rural, medically underserved communities.
-To identify hospital-level and patient-level predictors of morbidity and mortality, and to apply policy-based approaches to improve population health in western states - with a focus on rural emergency departments.
+Research Interest: To continue research focused on informing policy to improve health outcomes of rural populations.
+To identify effective methods to address social determinants of health in rural areas that negatively impact health.
+To study how variation in emergency department treatment patterns impacts health outcomes in rural, medically underserved communities.
+To identify hospital-level and patient-level predictors of morbidity and mortality, and to apply policy-based approaches to improve population health in western states - with a focus on rural hospital and emergency department quality.

 Cornelius D. Jamison

-Cornelius D. Jamison, MD, MSPH (VA Scholar) is a Family Medicine resident at Duke/Southern Regional AHEC in Fayetteville, NC.
+Cornelius D. Jamison, MD, MSPH (VA Scholar) is a Family Medicine physician.
+He completed his residency at Duke/Southern Regional AHEC in Fayetteville, NC.
 He received his bachelor’s degree in Biology from Xavier University of Louisiana.
 He earned his medical degree from East Carolina University School of Medicine.
 Prior to medical school he attended Tulane University School of Public Health & Tropical Medicine earning his public health degree.